Funding Opportunities

 • The Penn Center for AIDS Research (Penn CFAR)

-• CFAR Development Pilot Awards: The Penn CFAR Developmental Core Pilot Award Program is designed to assist faculty member applicants (Assistant Professor and above) and junior non-faculty applicants (Instructor and/or Research Associate) to launch or further develop a successful independently funded HIV/AIDS-related project.
+• CFAR Development Pilot Awards: The Penn CFAR Developmental Core Pilot Award Program is designed to assist both faculty member applicants and future faculty (e.g., Instructors, Research Associates, or clinical fellows with a division chief’s commitment to support beyond fellowship) to launch a successful independently funded HIV/AIDS-related project.
 In addition to funding, this support is provided through mentoring (or collaborative partnerships for more seasoned investigators).
-All funded pilot award recipients are assigned CFAR program mentors for the duration of the project, but mentoring is available regardless of whether or not an application is funded.
+Mentoring is available regardless of whether or not an application is funded.

-• CFAR Microgrants: The Penn CFAR Microgrant awards are available for junior faculty CFAR investigators (Instructor and Assistant Professor or equivalent) to obtain targeted data needed for resubmission of a scored grant, or other critical needs that will result in a stronger HIV research grant or related goals.
+• CFAR Microgrants: Junior faculty and pre-faculty CFAR investigators can apply for microgrants to obtain support to generate targeted data needed for resubmission of a scored grant or other critical needs that will result in a stronger HIV research grant or related goals.

 • Penn Leonard Davis Institute of Health Economics (PennLDI)